ADA-research/VERONA/README.md

     - F. Croce and M. Hein, "Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks," in International conference on machine learning, PMLR, 2020, pp. 2206–2216.
 [Online].
 Available: https://proceedings.mlr.press/v119/croce20b.html

 - **auto-verify** ([GitHub](https://github.com/ADA-research/auto-verify))
-    - For integrating additional verifiers such as nnenum, AB-Crown, VeriNet, and Oval-Bab.
-Please refer to the [auto-verify documentation](https://deepwiki.com/ADA-research/auto-verify/6.2-vnn-comp-format) for installation and usage details.
+    - For integrating verifiers [nnenum](https://github.com/stanleybak/nnenum), [AB-Crown](https://github.com/Verified-Intelligence/alpha-beta-CROWN), [VeriNet](https://github.com/vas-group-imperial/VeriNet), and [Oval-Bab](https://github.com/oval-group/oval-bab).
+Please refer to the [auto-verify documentation](https://github.com/ADA-research/auto-verify) for details about auto-verify.

-We thank the authors and maintainers of these projects for their contributions to the robustness research community.
+We thank the authors and maintainers of these projects, as well as the authors and maintainers of the verifiers for their contributions to the robustness research community.

 ## Contributing